 I check the lot and so far this seems to be the only TRD Pro that they have so I did not get the chance to test drive it.

-If you’re still wondering if my colleague ever got the truck, well.. let’s just say it didn’t pan out but they ended up getting the 2019 Tacoma locally instead.
+If you’re still wondering if my colleague managed to get the truck, well.. let’s just say it didn’t pan out but this turned out to be a blessing at least for the husband as they ended up getting a brand new 2019 Tacoma in our area instead.
 If you will excuse me, I think they are finished with my vehicle.